Luracast/Laravel-Database/README.md

 Provides full laravel database functionality for your non laravel projects adds Migration, Seeding and Artisan support to Illuminate Database.

 [Laravel](https://github.com/laravel/laravel) is a web application framework with expressive, elegant syntax.
-We extracted the database funtionality from it and made it available for other frameworks
+We extracted the database functionality from it and made it available for other frameworks

 The [Illuminate Database](https://github.com/illuminate/database) component is a full database toolkit for PHP, providing an expressive query builder, ActiveRecord style ORM, and schema builder.
 It currently supports MySQL, Postgres, SQL Server, and SQLite.
 We combined it with Illuminate FileSystem and Illuminate Console to make Artisan work with database related commands.